eProsima/Fast-DDS-docs/docs/fastdds/getting_started/getting_started.rst

 ================

 This section defines the concepts of DDS and RTPS.
-In addition, how to build a publication/subscription application using the FASTRTPSGEN tool is shown.
+In addition, how to build a Fast DDS (formerly Fast RTPS) publication/subscription application using the FASTRTPSGEN tool is shown.
-Finally it is described how to write a simple publication/subscription application step by step.
+Finally it is described how to write a simple Fast DDS publication/subscription application step by step.

 .. toctree::
     :maxdepth: 2